pnkmtt/Vagrant_Ansible_Class/README.md

 Once the playbook is complete, in your local browser type in the URL `http://localhost:8080/db.php`.
 The response comes from the backend MariaDB.

+### Error in Apache Role

+There is a wrong setting in the main.yml file under the role Apache.
+Find what is wrong, rerun ansible, and you should be able to now reach the webserver and connect to the web page.

 # Clean up your Vagrant install

 When you are ready to finish the exercise you should remove your VM.